 -

-If the goal was learning , then reinforcing with practice , like building a prototype, can be the fastest way to consolidate the findings.
+If the goal was learning , then reinforcing through practice , such as building a prototype, can be the fastest way to consolidate the findings.

 -